ETA444/datacamp-learning/Data Scientist Professional with Python/Exploratory Data Analysis in Python.md

 ***
 ## sns.countplot

-*Used to show the count of observations in each category of a categorical variable.*

 The `sns.countplot` function in the seaborn library is used to display a count plot, which shows the count of observations in each category of a categorical variable.
 It is a useful tool for visualizing the distribution and frequency of different categories within a single variable.

 **Function signature:**